Mama's Affair (1921 film): Plot

 As summarized in a film publication, a prologue, which explains where the author got her idea for the story, shows Adam and Eve in the Garden of Eden.
 When the serpent tells Eve to bite the apple, Adam takes it away from her.
 The serpent then tells her to go into hysterics and Adam will give her the apple.

-Shifting to the modern story, Mrs. Orrin (Effie Shannon), Eve's (Constance Talmadge) mother, goes into hysterics at the thought of losing her daughter.
-Mrs. Orrin and Mrs. Merchant (Katharine Kaelred), who lives with them, have decided that Eve will marry Mrs. Merchant's son Henry (George LeGuere), an effeminate youngster with rimmed glasses.
+Shifting to the modern story, Mrs. Orrin, Eve's mother, goes into hysterics at the thought of losing her daughter.
+Mrs. Orrin and Mrs. Merchant, who lives with them, have decided that Eve will marry Mrs. Merchant's son Henry, an effeminate youngster with rimmed glasses.
 Fearing her mother's nerves, Eve is willing to marry Henry, so the four of them go to Mama Orrin's birthplace, where the wedding is scheduled to take place on her birthday.
-During the stay at the hotel Mama has one of her "attacks" and Dr. Harmon (Kenneth Harlan) is called in.
+During the stay at the hotel Mama has one of her "attacks" and Dr. Harmon is called in.
 He soon discovers the exact trouble and orders Mrs. Orrin to bed with instructions that she not even see her daughter.
 Mrs. Orrin disobeys these orders and then Eve's nerves give way, causing a second visit by the doctor.
 He takes Eve away from the mother, but after Henry accuses the doctor of being a fortune seeker, the doctor refuses to have anything to do with Eve.
 Finally, Eve's eyes are opened and she uses a "treat 'em rough" theory on her mother.
 Besides winning the love of her doctor, she cures her mother of her hysterics.